 While bluestone is known for its beautiful blue-gray hues, it can also be found in various green and rust tones.
 Each stone has a uniquely textured surface with varying thicknesses and colors.
 Its elegant appearance makes it a common choice for patios and walkways.

-Pros of Using Bluestone
+Advantages of Using Bluestone

 Bluestone can be cut into various shapes and sizes, allowing for complete customization of your patio design.
 It can also be purchased in its freeform or “broken” format, creating a more natural look similar to fieldstone.
 It’s great for homes in colder climates as it’s freeze-resistant.

-Cons of Using Bluestone
+Disadvantages of Using Bluestone

 Bluestone is very porous and will lose its luster and depth if left unsealed.
 Luckily, it can look new again once cleaned and sealed.
 Since the stones will often have some irregularities, ensure that you’re using an experienced hardscape landscaper that can install your stones properly.
 Darker stones can get very hot, so they’re not recommended for pool areas.